soedinglab/MMseqs2/README.md

         mmseqs result2flat DB DB DB_clu_rep DB_clu_rep.fasta --use-fasta-header

 Read more about the format [here](https://github.com/soedinglab/mmseqs2/wiki#clustering-format).

+### Documentation
+More documentation can be found [here](https://github.com/soedinglab/MMseqs2/wiki) and a tutorial of MMseqs2 is aviable [here](https://github.com/soedinglab/metaG-ECCB18-partII).

 ### Memory Requirements
 When using MMseqs2 the available memory limits the size of database you will be able to compute in one go.